MaDHouSe79/mh-aimedic/README.md

 ## How To Use
 - type /aimedic and you will get a phone notification.
-- Using this when if you have a bisy server and your medics cen't get on time by there wounded clients.
+- Using this when if you have a bisy server and your medics can't get on time by there wounded clients.
 - Using this when you have no meids on your server and you can stil play.